 -Sectioning of the Tower in sublevels, available for loading and unloading, and sequencing.
 (Depending of game's progression, cinematics)

--Re-implementation of puzzles on the Tower's first floor, Plants.
+-Re-implementation of puzzles on the Tower's first floor, "Plants".
 (Room distribution, visual guidance, spatial design, pacing)

 -Spatial design of all remaining puzzles.